sarbal/R_course/lessons/primer.md

 # Part 1: R basics
 First things first!
-Download these files into your working directory:
+Download the files that are in [data folder](../data) into your working directory:

+For this part, you will need:
 - [primer](../data/primer.Rdata)
 - [helper.R](../lessons/helper.R)